 So when the interviewees talk while looking into the camera, it’s as if they are having an intimate conversation with us, whether agreeing with or challenging our own beliefs and assumptions.
 For even within The Big Question’s relatively confined boundaries, the responses to inquiries about God and faith are remarkably disparate.

-Thus, radically different viewpoints are spilled forth, sometimes leading to disagreements between the interviewees themselves.
+Thus, different viewpoints are spilled forth, sometimes leading to disagreements between the interviewees themselves.
 At other times, we see through the filmmakers’ clever montage how the various concepts of divinity are at their core intellectual decisions based on one’s cultural background, level of intelligence, and personal experiences and prejudices.

 See below, a fake-blood-covered Jim Caviezel discussing Jesus Christ in The Big Question.